 The field work shall be conducted in accordance with this Illinois Tollway Geotechnical Manual.
 The field engineers assigned by the GE for supervising the field investigations shall have more than two years of experience in geotechnical investigations.
 Drillers shall not be allowed to log and evaluate the subsurface conditions.
-Field investigations shall begin only after the proposed geotechnical investigation program has been reviewed and approved by the Designer and/or Illinois Tollway.
+Field investigations shall begin only after the proposed geotechnical investigation program has been reviewed and approved by the Illinois Tollway for conformance to the minimum requirements as set forth within this Manual.